 I used to worry that competition would come into my space and leave me homeless, but after 20 years, I can confidently say that fear has gone.
 I managed that by working harder and making sure we always send the message to parents that we are the creators and leaders of the lice prevention category.

 3. What if We Couldn’t Scale the Business

 I always had a slight fear that we couldn’t scale the business.
 We created amazing problem/solution hair care lines such as Sun & Swim and Tangle Tamer, but we were busy with Rosemary Repel.
 The last 18 months have certainly proven me wrong, as each is up over 300%.

-Transitioning from a salon-only brand was challenging.
 We worked with our stylists to create special sizes and sales to keep them engaged while entering mass retailers such as Target and Walmart.

-Scaling the brand is hard when your resources are limited.
 Making sure we grew slowly yet consistently was how we managed our growth.

-Hiring quality candidates is challenging.
 We are not typical “beauty,” and we are not a typical mass line of products, so finding the right people to help us grow can be a struggle.
 We now use a search firm to assist us – it’s expensive but saves time and money and mistakes in the long run.

 What’re three pieces of advice you can share with people looking to become effective leaders in their businesses, and why?

 Jump in!
 It’s ok to make small mistakes and learn as you grow.
 A good entrepreneur redirects quickly and effectively.
 When starting, getting bogged down in the details can not only waste your time but proves to be unnecessary.
 There is always going to be something you could have done better – just do it!
 The rest will work itself out.